 Under the IntermediateCo Charter, the holders of IntermediateCo Class B common stock have the right (subject to the terms of our Amended and Restated Certificate of Incorporation), to require IntermediateCo to redeem all or a portion of their shares of IntermediateCo Class B common stock for, at our election, (1) newly issued shares of our Class A common stock on a one-for-one basis or (2) a cash payment equal to the product of the number of shares of IntermediateCo Class B common stock subject to redemption and the arithmetic average of the closing stock prices for a share of our Class A common stock for each of three (3) consecutive full trading days ending on and including the last full trading day immediately prior to the date of redemption (subject to customary adjustments, including for stock splits, stock dividends and reclassifications).
 If we decide to make a cash payment, the holder of IntermediateCo Class B common stock has the option to rescind its redemption request within a specified time period.
 The IntermediateCo Charter requires that we contribute, as applicable, cash or shares of our Class A common stock to IntermediateCo in exchange for an amount of newly-issued shares of IntermediateCo Class A common stock equal to the number of shares of IntermediateCo Class B common stock redeemed from the holders of IntermediateCo Class B common stock.
-IntermediateCo will then distribute the cash or shares of our Class A common stock to such holder of IntermediateCo Class B common stock to complete the redemption.
-In the event of a redemption request by a holder of IntermediateCo Class B common stock, we may, at our option, effect a direct exchange of cash or our Class A common stock for IntermediateCo Class B common stock in lieu of such a redemption.
-Shares of our Class B common stock will be canceled on a one-for-one basis if we, following a redemption request of a holder of IntermediateCo Class B common stock, redeem or exchange such holder's IntermediateCo Class B common stock pursuant to the terms o
+IntermediateCo will then distribute the cash or shares of our Class A common stock to such holder of IntermediateCo Class B common stock.
+IntermediateCo will then distribute the cash or shares of our Class A common stock to such holder of IntermediateCo Class B common stock.
+IntermediateCo will then distribute the cash or shares of our Class A common stock to such holder of IntermediateCo Class B common stock.
+IntermediateCo will then a redemption request by a holder of IntermediateCo Class B common stock, we may, at our option, effect a direct exchange of cash or our Class A common stock in lieu of such a redemption.
+Shares of our Class B common stock will